Omnichannel fulfillment & unified commerce in retail - Axell Group EN

 4. Channel complexity

-A retail-focused logistics partner delivers:
+A retail-focused logistics 3PL partner offers:

 Integrated warehousing and transport

-Advanced IT connectivity
+Advanced IT integration

-Value-added services
+Value-added services (VAS)

 Back to top